Is It Expensive to Live in Nashville?

 Want to move to Nashville?
 AptAmigo can help you find an apartment that fits your budget.
 We connect you with a personal apartment expert who can help you find the right apartment in the best neighborhood for you—all for free!
 Get started here.

 Nashville’s appeal to newcomers goes way beyond country music.
 With Michelin-starred restaurants, craft breweries, professional sports teams, and a robust parks and recreation system, this city offers something to anyone looking to relocate.

 However, in recent years, Nashville has been crowned the new “It City,” making headlines for an explosion of growth and development.
 Is the cost of living in Nashville expensive?
 Read on to find out.

 |Average salary in Nashville||$64,000 per year|

-If you think of cost of living on a scale of 1 to 100, with 100 being the average, Nashville scores 101.4, making it slightly more expensive than other places.
+If you think of Nashville’s cost of living on a scale of 1 to 100, with 100 being the average, Nashville scores 101.4, making it slightly more expensive than other places.
 While Nashville’s cost of living has increased, it still remains much cheaper than other major cities.
-For comparison, the cost of living in New York City is 84.6% higher than Nashville, and San Francisco is 165.6% higher.
-When you look at it through that lens, living in Nashville is a steal.

 When considering Nashville’s cost of living, don’t forget to factor in the price of a car, gas, and maintenance.
 Nashville has a lot to offer, but doesn’t score high for walkability and public transportation.
 Chances are, even if you live in a walkable neighborhood like the Gulch, 5 Points, or 12 South, you’ll still need a car to get out and explore.